shashi2333/Heart-Disease-prediction-/README.md

 Machine learning and artificial intelligence is going to have a dramatic impact on the health field; as a result, familiarizing yourself with the data processing techniques appropriate for numerical health data and the most widely used algorithms for classification tasks is an incredibly valuable use of your time!
 In this tutorial, we will do exactly that.

 We will be using some common Python libraries, such as pandas, numpy.
-Furthermore, for the machine learning side of this project, we will be using sklearn and keras.
+Furthermore, for the machine learning side of this project, we will be using sklearn.